min2ha/ukwa-site/content/target/47299/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Theresa May soothes the Brexit jitters: No cliff edge when we quit but deal will cost billions, PM warns

 Speaking at the CBI 2016 conference, Theresa May opened the door to taxpayers continuing to pay billions into the EU on ‘transitional’ terms when Britain leaves in March 2019.